sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 ![image](https://user-images.githubusercontent.com/1387653/54873834-6c605400-4d9c-11e9-823b-faa8871df395.png)

-Sometimes it's easier to add `data-e2e-*` attributes to the web app code than to construct a monstrous CSS or XPath selector to match an element.
-Clicking on a button corresponding to a particular element in a list is especially difficult, but easy with a `data-e2e-*` attribute:

 It's generally unreliable to hold references to items that are acted upon later.
 In other words, don't do this:

 ```